elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 end
 ```

-One of the benefits of the approach above is that it is now possible to test the encoding and decoding logic directly, without having to resort to files.
+One of the benefits of unifying the side-effects, alongside with making the `recode_contents!/1` function public, is that it is now possible to test the encoding and decoding logic directly, without having to manipulate files.

 Finally, it is worth noting that `recode_contents!` may still raise exceptions when given invalid JSON data and exceptions are also side-effects.
 Our goal is not to avoid side-effects at all costs, but understand their benefits and impact on our code.
 After all, exceptions are an important mechanism to signal something went wrong in our code, as long as we are not [*using exceptions for flow control*](#using-exceptions-for-control-flow).